SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: 'This program, held annually in the fall, is a partnership between the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota-Duluth''s Gender and Sexuality Initiatives.
-More information about the fall 2022 Trans(Gender) Justice Teach-in will be made available later this year.'
+            text: 'This program, held annually in the fall, is a partnership between the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota-Duluth''s Gender and Sexuality Initiatives.'
     type: content
     enabled: true
   -